henryetta/Tree-Comment-Grower/README.md

 ## Privacy & Security Measures

 ### 1. Minimal Data Collection
-- Only stores: username, email, comment text (user's own), timestamps
+- Only stores: comment text (user's own), timestamps
 - No tracking of browsing behavior
 - No data sold to third parties
 - No analytics or tracking pixels